Sage-Bionetworks/sage-monorepo/docs/angular-universal.md

 # Angular Universal

+## Introduction

+The article [Angular Universal: a Complete Practical Guide] offers an excellent introduction to Angular Universal, server-side rendering (SSR) and search engine optimization (SEO).

+## Why Angular Universal?

+- Improve the startup performance of our application.
+- Make our application more search engine friendly.
+  - Most search engine crawlers expect these important SEO meta tags to be present on the HTML returned by the server, and not to modified at runtime by Javascript as done with client-side rendering (CSR).
+  - If we are targetting only the Google search engine, as we have shown there is no need to server-side render our content in order to have it ranked correctly, as Google can today index correctly most Javascript-based content.
+- Improve the social media presence of our application.
+  - Enable social media crawlers to crawl our application pages.

 ## About Angular AOT compilation and SRR rendering

 > The Angular AOT compiler converts your Angular HTML and TS code into efficient JavaScript code"